What Is Lid Laceration?

 Sutures are removed at approximately seven to 10 days.
-The patient is asked to apply ice compresses for the first one to two days following the repair of the lid laceration.
+The patient is asked to apply ice compresses for the first one to two days following the repair of the lid lacerations.
 Post-operative evaluations will occur at increments over the first six to eight weeks at the Mack Center.

 Typically, at the point of six to eight weeks following the repair, the silicone stent can be removed.
 Patients are also asked to follow up with their eye care provider as recommended.

 What Can a Patient Expect Following Surgical Correction of Lid Laceration?

 Following surgical correction of the lid lacerations, the patient will notice swelling.
 Often times, there is quite a bit of swelling from the initial trauma.
 The swelling will typically improve over the first week or two, although full swelling of the eyelid may take months to completely improve.